HenrikSamuelsson/reading-bare-metal-c/chapter-01/questions/questions-chapter-01.md

 ## Question 2

 C is portable between different types of machines.
 If using only standard C features and best practices for portability so can a C program be ported between different types of machines.
 This is done by compiling an executable for the desired machine.

+## Question 3

+Assembly languages are not portable due to being tied to a specific machine architecture.
+A program written in one assembly language would need to be rewritten for it to run on another type of machine.
+Portability is one of the main advantages of higher-level languages such as C.